-The association's significant reserve projects are water pumping system repair/replace (Comp# 1705).
-The fiscal significance of these components is approximately 8% respectively (see page 9).
+The association's significant reserve projects are roofs replace (Comp# 105), siding repair/repaint (Comp# 215), landscaping and irrigation system renovate (Comp# 1812), and exterior light fixtures replace (Comp# 1602).
+The fiscal significance of these components is approximately 56%, 17%, 6%, and 5% respectively (see page 9).
 A component's significance is calculated by dividing its replacement cost by its useful life.
 In this way, not only is a component's replacement cost considered but also the frequency of occurrence.
 These components most significantly contribute to the total monthly reserve contribution.
 As these components have a high level of fiscal significance the association should properly maintain them to ensure they reach their full useful lives.